alma-oss/fkafka-application/src/Deriver/README.md

 [InputStream] ───> (Deriver) ───> [OutputStream]
 ```

-## Deriver computed expression
+## Deriver computation expression
 It allows you to create a deriver application easier.
 It has build-in a deriver consumer, metrics, etc.

-Deriver computed expression returns `Application of DeriverApplication<'InputEvent, 'OutputEvent>` and it is run by `Application.run` function.
+Deriver computation expression returns `Application of DeriverApplication<'InputEvent, 'OutputEvent>` and it is run by `Application.run` function.

 | Function | Arguments | --- |
 | --- | --- | --- |